xl4sh/Aurora-demos/README.md

 </p>

+- Attackers: Kali, Windows 10<br>
+- DNS_server: Debian<br>
-Attackers: Kali,Windows 10<br> DNS_server: Debian<br> Firewall: pfSense<br> Victims：Windows 10,macOS,Ubuntu<br>
+- Firewall: pfSense<br>
+- Victims：Windows 10, MacOS, Ubuntu<br>

 You can visit this [doc](https://github.com/LexusWang/Aurora-demos/blob/main/docs/Emulation_Infrastructure_info.md) to view more detailed information about the simulation environment.

 ### 2. Generate attack scripts:

-The logic of the script is to configure itself based on the `executor` provided in the `attack_plan.yml`.
-The script reads `command` and `arguments` by determining the type of `executor` specified.
-Additionally, it explicitly extracts `arguments` marked as `Required: true` from the `exploit` and `payload` sections of the file and outputs them directly into the executable script.
+⏩ (For now users can skip this step since we have already generated the attack execution script for each attack chain.)

+Aurora provides a semi-automatic execution script in Python for each attack chain (`attack_plan.yml`).
 This design simplifies user configuration and minimizes manual intervention.
-After executing this script, users will obtain a large number of ready-to-run attack scripts, streamlining the setup process and saving operational time.
+The Python scripts are generated by calling `generateExecution.py`.

 ``` bash
 python generateExecution.py